hcs42/heapkeeper-old/doc/tutorial.rst

 for example both post 3 and 4 are replies to post 2.

-A post summary shows the author, the subject, the tags and the id (so-called *heapid*) of the post.
-The heapids are links, so we can click on them to read the posts.
-If we click on the heapid of the second post, the following page will be shown to us:
+A post summary shows the author, the subject, the tags and the id (so-called :ref:`post id <glossary_post_id>`) of the post.
+The post ids are links, so we can click on them to read the posts.
+If we click on the post id of the second post (``usr/2``), the following page will be shown to us:

 .. image:: images/2.png
       :align: center

-This page contains the thread in which post 2 is located.
-The parent of each post is written after its heapid after an arrow sign.
+This page contains the thread in which post ``usr/2`` is located, and the browser scrolls so that ``usr/2`` is at the top.
+The post id of the parent and children of each post is written after the post's post id.

 .. _manipulating_posts:

 Modifying the heap with |hkshell|
 ---------------------------------

-The collection of the posts is called the *heap*.
 One of Heapkeeper's aims is to make it easy to perform operations of large amount of posts.
-Theoretically, you can do anything you want with the post database that is stored in the post
-files: you can use text editors, Unix text processing tools to modify the heap, or even write own scripts and programs.
+Theoretically, you can do anything you want with the post database that is stored in the post files: you can use text editors, Unix text processing tools to modify the managed heaps, or even write own scripts and programs.

 A more convenient way to do this is to use Heapkeeper's shell and API.
 We already used the former one to create a new post and to generate the HTML pages.